Joni Eareckson Tada

 Just the name, “Joni” evokes admiration for a woman who has dedicated her life to championing the disabled worldwide, and using her many gifts to encourage men and women regardless of life situation.

-Founder and CEO of Joni and Friends® Ministries, she also hosts the 4:00 radio program “Joni and Friends®” and the one-minute feature, “Diamonds in the Dust.”
+Founder and CEO of Joni and Friends® Ministries, she also hosts the 4:00 radio program “Joni Eareckson Tada: Sharing Hope” and the one-minute feature, “A Moment with Joni.”
 Both programs bring daily inspiration to listeners, whether the challenge they face is physical, emotional or spiritual.

 A diving accident in 1967 left Joni a quadriplegic; unable to use her hands and feet.
 She wrote of her experiences in her best-selling biography, Joni.